 Geneva Push Board Members

-Al has been in Christian ministry for 25 years, including setting up congregations in Mt Druitt, the eastern suburbs of Sydney and the Wollongong region.
-Al was also involved in commencing the City Bible Forum with ECOM in 2001 and has been the chairman of the Katoomba Christian Convention since 2005.
+Al has been in Christian ministry for 30 years, including setting up congregations in Mt Druitt, the eastern suburbs of Sydney and the Wollongong region.
+Al was also involved in commencing the City Bible Forum with ECOM in 2001 and was the chairman of the Katoomba Christian Convention from 2005-2014.
 He also served as a bishop and the director of Evangelism Ministries with the Sydney Diocese of the Anglican Church.
 He is currently leading the City Bible Forum in Sydney and planting a church in Sydney’s Eastern Suburbs.
 He is married to Kathy and they have 4 grown children.

 Andrew has been involved in Christian ministry for over 25 years.
 In 1996, together with his wife Cathie established a new church on the Central Coast of NSW called Central Coast Evangelical Church (now EV Church).
 In 2005 he was elected the founding President of a new association of churches called the Fellowship of Independent Evangelical Churches.
 This association contains churches in most states of Australia with more being added each year.
 In 2009 he became a founding director of Geneva Push.
 He is married to Cathie and they have 4 grown children.